Accessible Widget

 Speak Out Disability Pride Parade June 7 12-3:30 pm

 Speak Out Parade down Stephen Avenue!
-Come join us for our 15th Annual Pride Parade
+Join us for our 15th Annual Pride Parade.

 International Day of Disabled Persons,

-was held on Monday, December 3rd, 2012 at Devonian Gardens at Noon!
-People brought colourful scarves and we wanted to thank our flash mob partners; Momo Mixed Ability Dance, Inside Out and the City of Calgary.
+was held on Monday, December 3, 2012, at noon at Devonian Gardens!
+People brought colourful scarves and big smiles.
+We want to thank our flash mob partners: Momo Mixed Ability Dance, Inside Out, and the City of Calgary.
 Thank you so much.

 Links to media coverage and photos: